Modeling with promor

 Notes

-object.- Make sure to set
+roc_plotfunction requires aprobability_listobject.- Make sure to set

 # Make roc curves